ZacsUniAccount/3813Assignment/README.md

 #### Userdata
 This service is a middle point between the angular app and node server.
 It includes functions which connect to the nodejs endpoint and ensure the correct data is passed through it.

+#### Socket
+This service is the middle point between the angular client and node socket server, It sends and retrieves messages from the socket server and sends them back to the client.